NeuralNetworkVerification/Marabou/README.md

 -----------------------------------------------------------------------------
 Marabou is sponsored by NSF, DARPA, Intel, Siemens, Ford, GE.

+The Maraobu project is partially supported by grants from the Binational Science Foundation (2017662), the Defense Advanced Research Projects Agency (FA8750-18-C-0099), the Semiconductor Research Corporation (2019-AU-2898), the Federal Aviation Administration, Ford Motor Company, Intel Corporation, the Israel Science Foundation (683/18), the National Science Foundation (1814369, DGE-1656518), Siemens Corporation, General Electric, and the Stanford CURIS program.

 Marabou is used in a number of flagship projects at [Stanford's AISafety center](http://aisafety.stanford.edu).